Transportation & Logistics Investment Banking: The Industrials Group, Part 2

-Aside from comparable company valuation metrics, you should expect to see the usual discounted cash flow analysis, historical equity prices, equity research analyst price targets, premiums paid analysis, and precedent transactions list.
+Aside from comparable company valuation metrics, you should expect to see the usual discounted cash flow analysis based on Unlevered Free Cash Flow, historical equity prices, equity research analyst price targets, premiums paid analysis, and precedent transactions list.
 Precedent transactions almost always focus on LTM EV / EBITDA multiples.

 Sometimes, you also see variations of premiums paid in this sector, such as the premium paid compared to the share price 30 days before announcement, the 30-day volume weighted average price, the IPO price, the twelve-month high, the twelve-month low, and so on.

 Q: Awesome.
 What about the key operating ratios when analyzing a transportation company?

 A: When it comes to particular line items, I once heard a story about how railroad cars have to be depreciated individually.
 Then I worked on a railroad deal and didn’t actually see that, so it might be something that an accounting firm’s transaction services department handles.

 In this sector, we pay attention to how well a company uses its assets and how that’s reflected in its return on invested capital (definitions vary, but one way to define it is Net Operating Profit After Taxes / Invested Capital.
 Invested Capital is generally close to Total Debt + Preferred Stock + Equity).

 For trucking companies, the more industry-oriented metrics focus on a company’s number of owner-operators and even the number of company drivers.